hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>In the previous section, you saw we replaced text labels by binary digits 1 and 0.
+In the previous section, you saw we replaced text labels by binary digits 1 and 0.
 To train deep learning models, we also need to convert our text messages into the numeric format.
-There are different approaches to convert text two numbers such as a <a href="https://en.wikipedia.org/wiki/Bag-of-words_model">bag of words</a>, <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf">TFIDFI</a>, <a href="https://en.wikipedia.org/wiki/N-gram">n-grams</a>, etc. Furthermore, a variety of prebuild word embeddings also exist such as Google <a href="https://code.google.com/archive/p/word2vec/">Word2Vec</a>, Stanford's <a href="https://nlp.stanford.edu/projects/glove/">Glove</a>, etc.  We will be using Stanford's Glove word embedding in this article. </p>
+There are different approaches to convert text two numbers such as a <a href="https://en.wikipedia.org/wiki/Bag-of-words_model">bag of words</a>, <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf">TFIDFI</a>, <a href="https://en.wikipedia.org/wiki/N-gram">n-grams</a>, etc. Furthermore, a variety of prebuild word embeddings also exist such as Google <a href="https://code.google.com/archive/p/word2vec/">Word2Vec</a>, Stanford's <a href="https://nlp.stanford.edu/projects/glove/">Glove</a>, etc. We will be using Stanford's Glove word embedding in this article.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>First of all, we need to convert our text to a series of integers, depending upon the words in the text.
-To do so, we can use the <code>Tokenizer</code> class from the <code>keras.preprocessing.text</code> library. </p>
+First of all, we need to convert our text to a series of integers, depending upon the words in the text.
+To do so, we can use the <code>Tokenizer</code> class from the <code>keras.preprocessing.text</code> library.

 <!-- /wp:paragraph -->

 <!-- wp:code -->